-All Crown lands that are harvested for commercial timber must be regenerated naturally, by planting and seeding, or by using a combination of these methods.
-Each province and territory has its own regeneration standards and regulations, addressing such factors as species composition, density and stocking levels.
-These standards are also addressed in forest management plans.
+All provincial and territorial lands that are harvested for commercial timber must be regenerated either naturally or by planting and seeding, or by a combination of these methods.
+Each province and territory has its own regeneration standards and regulations, addressing such areas as species composition, density and stocking levels, and distribution of various forest types across the landscape.

 - National Forest Inventory.
-Standard reports, Table 12.0, Area of forest land by ownership in Canada. (accessed April 28, 2017).
+Standard reports, Table 12.0, Area of forest land by ownership in Canada (accessed November 1, 2017).